KRITI1997/kriti1997.github.com/README.md

 - Investigated and developed an ensemble model using XGBoost and Random Forest for yield prediction modeling based on extracted features obtaining a R-square of 0.89.
 - Developed a web application using Flask for rapid model evaluation reducing testing time by 25%.
+- Evaluated the importance of different vegetation indices calculated from the multisprectal data in prediction modeling of yield and the realtionship between different nitrogen and covercrop treatments.
+-

 **Project Assistant, Active Robotic Sensing Laboratory @ NCSU (_Jan 2023 - Present_)**
 - Investigated photogrammetric methods such as Structure from Motion for 3D reconstruction from 2D crop images.
 - Implemented and performed comparative analysis of several NeRF based deep learning pipelines on custom dataset.
+- Analysed the 3D point clouds generated from COLMAP to ascertain views and directions with incorrect esimated camera parameters to guide data acquisition for better reconstruction.

 **Computer Vision Intern @ Omnipresent Robot Technologies (_Feb 2022 - May 2022_)**
 - Led a ground penetration radar project for underground pipeline detection.